 Things to do in Rio de Janeiro

 There are many things to do in Rio de Janeiro.
 You can spend days here, discovering all the city has to offer.
 However, this handy guide will give you some ideas to fill out your itinerary.
-It will give you a taste of what makes this city such a wonderful mix of flavours, sounds and culture.
+It will give you a taste of what makes this city such a wonderful mix of flavours, sounds, and cultures.

 Visit the Copacabana Beach